php-telegram-bot/core/CONTRIBUTING.md

 Contributing
 -------------

-Before you contribute code to php-telegram-bot, please make sure it conforms to the PHPCS coding standard and that the php-telegram-bot unit tests still pass.
-The easiest way to contribute is to work on a checkout of the repository, or your own fork, rather than an installed PEAR version.
+Before you contribute code to php-telegram-bot, please make sure it conforms to the PSR-2 coding standard and that the php-telegram-bot unit tests still pass.
+The easiest way to contribute is to work on a checkout of the repository, or your own fork.
 If you do this, you can run the following commands to check if everything is ready to submit:

     cd php-telegram-bot
     composer update